Watts Labor Community Action Committee: The Center

 Today the Watts Labor Community Action Committee is headed by Tim Watkins, son of the late Ted Watkins.
 A seven-acre complex located in Watts dubbed "The Center" serves as its hub.
 According to the WLCAC's website, the Center is meant to "dispel and redefine misperceptions" about Watts.
 The facility is used as an administrative center for staff as well as a tourist attraction, showcasing various permanent and temporary exhibits throughout the year.

 The main exhibit at the Center is the three-part Civil Rights Tour.
 The tour features a scale model slave-hold as well as an array of photographs memorializing the Civil Rights Movement.
 It features the photographic collections Countdown to Eternity by Benedict Fernandez, The Panthers by Howard Bingham, a sixteen and a half foot bronze statue by Nigel Binns named The Mother of Humanity, and an exhibit named "Americana: The Hall of Shame" that contains images and documentation of "the unauthorized commoditization of the Black Image."
 According to the Watts Labor Community Action Committee's website, "Americana: The Hall of Shame" is meant to "expose the uses of these images as an extension of slavery."
-There are also multiple murals displayed, including The Resurrection of Watts by Ras Ammar Nsoroma, Concrete Jungle by Richard Franco and Toni Love, Space Station by Richard Arturo, and Danny Franco, Mound Bayou by PeQue, BrowHands by Rondell, Malcom X and Muhammad Al by EnkOne, Central Avenue Jazz by an unknown artist and Community Heroes by Elliot Pinkney.
+There are also multiple murals displayed, including The Resurrection of Watts by Ras Ammar Nsoroma, Concrete Jungle by Richard Franco and Toni Love, Space Station by Richard Arturo, and Danny Franco, Mound Bayou by PeQue, BrowHands by Rondell, Malcolm X and Muhammad Ali by EnkOne, Central Avenue Jazz by an unknown artist and Community Heroes by Elliot Pinkney.